abd-elrahman-mohamed-anter/production-grade-eks-cluster-gp/tf/Readme.md

 ## Kubernetes Workloads

-All workloads run under the `zap-project` namespace.
+All workloads run under the `zap-project` namespace, keeping project resources isolated from system namespaces on the same cluster.

 | Workload | Image | Port | Controller |
 |---|---|---|---|